Vsingh11/Assignment4/README.md

 ## Choreography

 The content is presented alphabetically by student's first name, with the two dual majors listed before the single major student.

-# Designer Section
-I used my own version of SMACCs that mainly used the base for selecting and styling and layout for positioning on the page.
-I also had a modules section initially but ended up not using it.
-I used the Z pattern for the homepage and the F pattern for the doublemajors page.

-To show the difference between the two categories of students, I used square pictures for double majors and a circle picture for the non-double major.
-I also used different fonts to show the distinction.